WANdisco/wandisco-documentation-ldm/docs/create-migration.md

 ### Assign exclusions to a new migration

-Adding exclusions to a new migration ensures the outcome is consistent with the chosen exclusions.
+Assign exclusions to your migration to exclude specific file sizes or file names from the migration.
+If you want to exclude file sizes or names from your migration but haven't defined any exclusion templates yet, see the [define exclusions](./configure-exclusions.md) topic to learn how.

 1. In the new migration page, click **Add new exclusion**
 1. Select the appropriate exclusion template from the drop-down list.